Meet the renegade who’s teaching the world to fix totaled Teslas

 Join the club

 When Sadow first began repairing Teslas, he may well have been the only person in the business.
 Now, he thinks there are at least five people whose knowledge of fixing the Model S is on par with his.
-One of those is a Massachusetts man who operates under the name Rich Rebuilds.
 With the Model X, Sadow believes it’s less than five.
 And Sadow thinks he’s the only person who’s been able to root the Model 3, thereby allowing him to read its diagnostics and fix electronics problems.
+Meanwhile, others, such as a Massachusetts man who operates under the name Rich Rebuilds, use his services for all internal work and diagnostics.

 Others may figure out the Model 3’s software innards, but since the vehicle is so new, there simply aren’t that many salvaged Model 3s for people like him to play with.
 Yet.
 Once more people have the opportunity to dig into the car, Sadow is ready to help with the kind of information and advice he’s provided for previous Teslas.
 “I save them those many months of reverse-engineering to get to the first step,” he says.